felipebita/ml_fraud_detection/docs/testing.md

 *   **Usage**: It is used to test the interaction between different components of the application.
 *   **Key Information**:
     *   Tests are organized by the workflow they are testing.

+#### `tests/integration/test_feast_basic.py`

+*   **Purpose**: This file contains integration tests for the Feast feature store.
+*   **Usage**: It verifies that the feature store is correctly configured and that features can be retrieved from both the online and offline stores.
+*   **Key Information**:
+    *   It tests the loading of feature definitions.
+    *   It tests the retrieval of historical features from the offline store.
+    *   It tests the retrieval of online features from the online store.
+    *   It tests for consistency between the online and offline stores.

 ### `tests/unit/`